Atreyu Trading Disclaimers and Disclosures

 Communications may contain confidential, proprietary or legally privileged information.
 No confidentiality or privilege is waived or lost by any transmission errors.
 Message transmission is not guaranteed to be secure.

 If you receive a message in error, please immediately delete it and all copies of it from your system, destroy any hard copies of it and notify the sender.
 You must not, directly or indirectly, use, disclose, distribute, print, or copy any part of such message if you are not the intended recipient.

-Communication Review – Atreyu Group monitors and records all communications.
+Communication Review – Atreyu Trading monitors and records all communications.
 We reserve the right to audit and review all correspondence for compliance purposes.

-Trade Review – Atreyu Group has in place appropriate governance policy to address the potential for conflicts of interest and enforces such with dedicated procedures to closely monitor personal trading.
+Trade Review – Atreyu Trading has in place appropriate governance policy to address the potential for conflicts of interest and enforces such with dedicated procedures to closely monitor personal trading.

-Questions regarding Atreyu Group' Compliance Controls should be directed to email@example.com
+Questions regarding Atreyu Trading' Compliance Controls should be directed to email@example.com

 Investor Education and Protection